 Field engineers working in the public sector must be licensed, according to the BLS.
 The first level of licensing exams is the Fundamentals of Engineering (FE) test that is frequently taken by engineers who have just earned a college degree.
 The next level is the Practices and Principles of Engineering, an eight-hour test most frequently taken by engineers with at least four years of post-college work experience.
 Both exams are offered through the National Council of Examiners for Engineering and Surveying (NCEES).

 On top of having a bachelor's degree, field engineers who work in the public sector require licensing.
 Field industrial engineers also need to be willing to travel to various locations, either for specific jobs or meetings.
-In May 2015, the BLS reported that the median salary for industrial engineers was $83,470, with professionals working in pipeline transportation and oil and gas extraction earning the highest average wages.
+In May 2018, the BLS reported that the median salary for industrial engineers was around $87,000, with professionals working in outpatient care centers earning the highest average wages.